cyberninja13/SOC/README.md

 ## DNS
 stand for domain name system and DNS resolve names to numbers, to be more specific it resolves domain names to IP address

+1. The pc will check for the website in the hosts file.
+2. If it’s not existed in hosts file.
+It will check the browser cache.
+3. If it's not existed in the browser cache.
+It will query the DNS server.
+4. If it's not existed in the DNS server.
+The DNS server will query the parent DNS server

 ## WAF